 • Adds a service and requires auth/network config

 Mounting SQLite would have worked.
 I chose Redis because it made the separation explicit.
 Cache state became infrastructure-level, not container-level.
 And with a fail-open wrapper around Redis calls, a cache failure just means a slower page — not a broken one.
-SQLite errors inside the container don’t offer that same graceful path.
+SQLite inside the container couples cache state to container lifecycle in a way that complicates graceful failure.

 Not a life-or-death choice, but one that makes life easier in small ways that compound over time.